 Media Arts involves using a variety of communications technologies to design, produce and distribute media artworks.
-You will learn through exploring, viewing, analysing and participating in media culture and you will acquire skills and processes to create work in a range of media forms and styles, including; a range of print, cinematography, visual effects (CGI) 2D and 3D asset creation for game development and hybrid works.
+You will learn through exploring, viewing, analysing and participating in media culture and you will acquire skills and processes to create work in a range of media forms and styles.

-You learn to clarify, intensify and interpret human experience through representations in images, sounds and text.
-Creating media artworks, engages your senses, imagination and intellect, and you learn to express and challenge constructs of the world.
+You learn to interpret human experience through representations in images, sounds and text.
+Creating media artworks engages your senses, imagination and intellect, and you learn to express and challenge constructs of the world.
 Through creative and critical use of language and technology, you develop aesthetic control that allows you to communicate with clarity and impact through the media you create and consume.